Crown Cork & Seal Company (Baltimore)

-Crown Cork & Seal Company was founded in Baltimore, Maryland in 1892, for the purpose of manufacturing metal bottle caps (the "crown cork"), a technology invented in Baltimore.
+The Crown Cork & Seal Company was founded in Baltimore, Maryland, in 1892, for the purpose of manufacturing metal bottle caps (the "crown cork"), a technology invented in Baltimore.
 The invention was so successful that by 1920 the company supplied half the world's bottle caps at the rate of millions and eventually billions per year.
 The Crown Cork factory was one of the largest manufacturing concerns in the United States, a sprawling city within a city.
 The 66-year Baltimore period, from the invention in 1892 to 1958, was a significant part of the city's cultural, technological, and industrial history.
 The company reorganized, diversified and moved the headquarters to Philadelphia in 1958.
 Many of the old factory buildings in Baltimore have been rehabilitated as artist studios, small businesses, and schools.

+In time, the Crown Cork & Seal Company evolved into Crown Holdings, Inc., an American multinational packaging company headquartered in Tampa, Florida, that designs and manufactures rigid-metal packaging including aluminum beverage cans, metal food cans, aerosol cans, and specialty packaging.

 Background

 The Guilford Ave. complex were the company's first dedicated buildings, and within a year already too small.